MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-storage-path.md

     Go to the resource group in Azure.
 You can see the custom location and Azure Arc Resource Bridge created for the Azure Stack HCI cluster.
 Make a note of the subscription, resource group, and the custom location as you use these later in this scenario.

 1. Make sure that a cluster shared volume exists on your Azure Stack HCI cluster that is accessible from all the servers in the cluster.
 The storage path that you intend to provide on a cluster shared volume should have sufficient space for storing VM images.
+By default, cluster shared volumes are created during the deployment of Azure Stack HCI cluster.

     You can create storage paths only within cluster shared volumes that are available in the cluster.
 For more information, see [Create a cluster shared volume](/windows-server/failover-clustering/failover-cluster-csvs#add-a-disk-to-csv-on-a-failover-cluster).